lguez/Max_diff_nc/docs/installation.md

 	If you prefer to download a ZIP file then you will also have to download the [cmake subdirectory](https://github.com/lguez/cmake).

-2. Go to the directory you have just downloaded and type:
+2. Create a build subdirectory in the directory you have just downloaded:

+        cd Max_diff_nc
         mkdir build
 		cd build

 3. Choose the installation directory `CMAKE_INSTALL_PREFIX` and type the command below with your choice after `-DCMAKE_INSTALL_PREFIX=`